Uddhav37/Uddhav37/README.md

 ### 🚀 **About Me**
 - 2nd-year **B.Tech in AI & ML** student at **VIT Bhopal**.
 - Passionate about **deep learning, generative AI, computer vision and NLP**.
-- Passionate about bringing deep learning to practice by embedding AI/ML models into scalable applications.
+- Creating projects that bring deep learning to practice by embedding AI/ML models into scalable applications.

 ---